Joe Stanka: Biography

-Stanka entered the starting rotation in his first year, and marked a 17–12 record in his first year, leading the league with 103 walks.
-He played his best season in 1964, winning 26 games to receive the league MVP award.
-He pitched shutouts in Games 1, 6, and 7 of the Japan Series against the Hanshin Tigers to win the Japan Series MVP award as well.
+Stanka entered the starting rotation in his first year, and marked a 17–12 record in his first year, leading the league with 103 walks allowed.
+He played his best season in 1964, winning 26 games, becoming the first player of non-Japanese descent to win Pacific League MVP, and the first to do so in Japan as a whole since Bucky Harris won it with the Korakuen Eagles in the fall of 1937.
+He then pitched shutouts in Games 1, 6, and 7 of the 1964 Japan Series against the Hanshin Tigers to win the Japan Series MVP award as well.

 He continued to pitch for the Hawks in 1965, but left the team after his eldest son died in a tragic accident.
 He played for the Taiyo Whales in 1966 before retiring.
 He is tied with Gene Bacque for the most wins among American players in Japan, going 100–72 during his seven-year career in Japan.

 Stanka appeared as himself on the January 1, 1962 episode of the game show To Tell The Truth.

 Stanka died on October 15, 2018.